3p Home Page The Threepenny Review

 12. You’re horrified by the latest statistics on how few Americans read for pleasure, and you’re doing your best to increase the numbers.

-13. Even the person who has everything needs a Dean Young poem or an Adam Phillips essay now and then.
+13. Even the person who has everything needs a Luisa Muradyan poem or a Geoff Dyer essay now and then.